beemobot/docs.beemo.gg/moderation/preset-reasons.md

 Preset reasons allow moderators to save time when issuing punishments by using preset flags for reasons that are repeatedly used (like canned responses for moderators!)

 ## Configuration
 Configuring preset reasons for your server is simple.
-Please keep in mind that you must have the `Administrator` permission or be a Moderation Manager to configure preset reasons.
+However, please keep in mind that you must have the `Administrator` permission or be a Moderation Manager to configure preset reasons.

 ### Managing Presets